trueos/sysadm-docs/api_reference/getstarted.rst

 |               |            |                                      |
 +---------------+------------+--------------------------------------+

-Dispatcher events have the following syntax:
+Dispatcher events have a specific syntax:

 **Websocket Request**